CodeJellee/Group_5_Project/README.md

     }
     ```

-## BOOKINGS
+## Shopping Cart

-### Get all of the Current User's Bookings
+### Get all of the Current User's Shopping Cart

-Return all the bookings that the current user has made.
+Return all the shopping cart that the current user has made.

 * Require Authentication: true
 * Request
   <!--!!START SILENT -->
   * Method: GET
-  * URL: /api/bookings/current
+  * URL: /api/shopping_cart/current
   <!--!!END -->
   <!--!!ADD -->
   <!-- * Method: ? -->